 Another irony of the Oppression Olympics is that it takes a lot of privilege to participate.
 You have to have the cognitive ability to follow convoluted arguments, the eloquence to respond, the social skills to respond in a way that people might listen to, the emotional stability to endure stressful and emotional situations…not to mention the time and spoons it requires to become involved in these semantic battles.
-In a practical sense, a lot of marginalized people don’t have the resources to respond appropriately in these situations, and when you attack them, you are taking advantage of their weaknesses—weaknesses that are part and parcel of their experience as a marginalized person—in order to further your own ends.
+In a practical sense, a lot of marginalized people don’t have the resources to respond appropriately in these situations (especially ND people, who have different social and emotional experiences), and when you attack them, you are taking advantage of their weaknesses—weaknesses that are part and parcel of their experience as a marginalized person—in order to further your own ends.
 The practical aspects of survival always have to take precedence.
 We have to earn money somehow, take care of ourselves (eat, bathe, go to the doctor, take our pills), etc.—which can be quite difficult for a marginalized person for a lot of reasons.
 When you attack them, you are displaying your own privilege in an attempt to harm someone who is already oppressed.

 Harming a marginalized person is bad (really, harming any person is).
 No ifs, ands, or buts.
 It’s just bad.
 If you’re doing it, you’d better have a damned good reason.
 Ask yourself what practical benefits you’re reaping from this exercise, and what your intent was in the first place.
 Avoiding harm in your head isn’t a good excuse.
 Simply “being right” isn’t a good excuse, because how can you think you’re right in the first place if you’re harming a marginalized person?
 If your attempt is to educate, look at the practical results: have you educated anyone?
 People aren’t going to listen to someone who is insulting them, oppressing them, hurting them.
 If you get out the belt and severely beat a child in order to teach him not to steal cookies…yeah, maybe the kid shouldn’t be stealing cookies, but who is the one truly doing harm in that situation?
 Who is the one who really needs educated?